 Several campgrounds provide a base from which you can explore the park and take in the landscape.
 Many sites cater for vehicle-based camping, while others can only be accessed by foot.

-Fees apply and you must book in advance (with the exception of Cooinda campground).
+Fees apply and you must book in advance.

 Wilpena Pound (46 powered sites and numerous unpowered sites)

 Located in the heart of Ikara-Flinders Ranges National Park, the privately run Wilpena Pound campground offers designated powered and unpowered sites nestled among the native pines.